jsbuzz/todo-react-signal/README.md

 export default Connect(TodoList, ({ todos }) => ({ todos }));
 ```

 Here the connector will generate a StateConnector wrapper that is listening to changes on Namespace's state.
 The second parameter is the mapStateToProps equivalent, but trialing an optimisation where the StateConnector will only re-render if any of the listed props have changed in the state.
-Redux is triggereing a rerender on all connected components every time anything changes in the state.
-This was implemented to avoid this and have less renders.
+Redux is triggering a re-render on all connected components every time anything changes in the state.
+This would always trigger a Virtual DOM re-render as well for all functional components.

 ## Events